mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

     };
 ```

+## Compiling xpdf from source

-Now, I have to figure out how to actually build it.
-The xpdf [compile instructions](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/INSTALL#L32-39) say the following:
+Now that I've shown Nix how to retrieve xpdf's source code, I have to figure out how to build it.

+The xpdf [compile instructions](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/INSTALL#L32-39) list the following dependencies:

 > Make sure you have the following installed:
 >